-3.1.8 Leases
+3,1.8 Leases

-The Company evaluates if an arrangement qualifies to be a lease as per the requirements of ind AS 116.
+The Company evaluates if an arrangement qualifies to be a lease as per the requirements of Ind AS 116.
 Identification of a lease requires significant judgment.
 The Company uses significant judgment in assessing the lease term (including anticipated renewals) and the applicable discount rate.
-The Company determines the lease term as the non-cancellable period of a lease, together with both periods covered by an option to extend the lease if the Company is reasonably certain to exercise that option; and periods covered by an option to terminate the lease if the Company is reasonably certain not to exercise that option; and periods covered by an option to extend a lease, or not to exercise an option to terminate a lease, it considers all relevant facts and circumstances that create an economic incentive for the Company to exercise the option to extend the lease.
+The Company determines the lease term as the non-cancellable period of a lease, together with both periods covered by an option to extend the lease if the Company is reasonably certain to exercise that option; and periods covered by an option to terminate the lease if the Company is reasonably certain not to exercise that option.
+In assessing whether the Company is reasonably certain to exercise an option to extend a lease, or not to exercise an option to terminate a lease, it considers all relevant facts and circumstances that create an economic incentive for the Company to exercise the option to extend the lease.
+The Company revises the lease term if there is a change in the non-cancellable period of a lease.
 The discount rate is generally based on the incremental borrowing rate specific to the lease being evaluated or for a portfolio of leases with similar characteristics.